-The main objective of this course is to familiarize students with the process of translation and theoretical/historical issues associated with it.
-In all aspects of the course, emphasis will be placed on the integration of theory and practice.
-Practical exercises will reinforce what is learned from lectures, readings and presentations.
-Students will participate in group discussions and presentations, so it is imperative that they come to class prepared to discuss assigned readings and weekly assignments.
+The main objective of this course is to familiarize students with the history of translation and theoretical issues associated with it.
+In all aspects of the course, emphasis will be placed on contributions made by translators to the intellectual and cultural history of literature and other arts.
+The roles of the translator, and of translation, will be analyzed diachronically in order to gain some understanding of how translation has been practiced, perceived and applied over the centuries.

+Students will participate in group discussions, so it is imperative that they come to class prepared to discuss assigned readings and weekly assignments.
+Students' programmes and interests may determine source language for assignments and presentations.